williambedard/SE-ASSISTANT_CONTEXT-HUB/workflows/reference/se-playbook-reference.md

 "What's the recommended discovery approach in the playbook?"
 ```

-**Future AI agents can reference this doc** by using the document ID above with GWorkspace MCP.
+**Future AI agents can reference this doc** by using the document ID above with gworkspace-mcp.

 ---